lona-web-org/lona-redis/README.md

 ## Installation

-lona-picocss can be installed using pip
+lona-redis can be installed using pip

 ```
 pip install lona-redis